 Two small snacks kick off the meal.
 A tapioca cracker with turbot and remoulade is salty, creamy, and very Danish in its flavor.
 Yet, the rye biscuit with pickled chanterelles, serrano ham, and a generous shaving of truffle on top is even better.
-It goes perfect with our Champagne.
-Warm sourdough bread rolls with a salty butter hits the table as soon as the snacks are cleared.
-Restaurant Sletten don’t leave their guests without a nibble.
+It goes perfectly with our Champagne.
+Warm sourdough bread rolls accompanied by salty butter hit the table as soon as the snacks are cleared.
+Restaurant Sletten doesn’t leave their guests without a nibble.

 A lemon sole has been cooked to perfection in caramelized butter.
 It comes with a tasty artichoke cream, but also, unfortunately, the only detail that wasn’t up to the standards this evening: a grilled little gem salad so bitter that we can’t eat it.
-Luckily, it is quickly forgotten when the tenderloin arrives, medium rare all the way through, with a butter-packed potato purée, new leeks, and sauce with truffles and morels.
-To finish this wonderful evening, we get a strawberry sorbet, mazarins, meringue, and vanilla sauce.
+Luckily, it is quickly forgotten when the tenderloin arrives, medium-rare all the way through, with a butter-packed potato purée, new leeks, and sauce with truffles and morels.
+To finish this wonderful evening, we get a strawberry sorbet with mazarins, meringue, and vanilla sauce.
 Normally, I wouldn’t be a big fan of the sorbet, but this one is perfectly balanced between sweetness and acidity, and extremely fine and creamy.
 I suspect there’s a Pacojet in the kitchen.
-I also believe there are some damn fine chefs.
+I also believe there must be some skilled chefs.

 Which restaurant gave you the best feeling of Danish “hygge”?
 Share your story in a comment below.